chahohbily/slide_switcher/README.md

 ![](.github/switch_on.png)

-If you need a switcher with two children to define whether something is on or off, then add empty containers to the children parameters:
+If you need a switch with two children to determine whether to turn something on or off, then add empty containers to children parameters and parameter ***isAllContainerTap: true***:

 ```
 SlideSwitcher(